 Housing for Veterans:

-Housing for Veterans in Clark County will be funded from the $1,000,000.00 set-aside from the Clark County apportionment (see Sec.
+Housing for Veterans in Clark County will be funded from the $1,000,000.00 funding set-aside from the Clark County apportionment (see Sec.
 5 of the 2015 QAP).
 Projects in the Veterans Housing category in all other jurisdictions/set-asides, will be funded from their corresponding apportionment.

-Housing for veterans must be permanent; and preference will be given to veterans and their families.
-The project will be limited to new construction; or the conversion of an existing, non- housing facility/building (minimum of 50 units in Clark Co.)
+Housing for veterans must be permanent; it would have a minimum 25% unit set aside (of the total number of units) for veterans with, if applicable, their families and a preference that all remaining units (75% of the total) will be available first to veterans and their families.
+The project will be limited to new construction or the conversion of an existing facility/building (minimum of 50 units in Clark Co.)

-Sponsor/co-sponsor must be experienced in/will receive preference points for The number of units developed and in their experience implementing the corresponding supportive services per Sec.
+The Sponsor/co-sponsor must be experienced in and will receive preference points for the number of units developed and in their experience implementing the corresponding supportive services per Sec.
 14.13 (F) of the QAP.

+If the Veterans Project is not able to proceed, or if not all funds are required for it, then the funds set aside for this project or the remaining balance will be treated as new Clark County apportionment funds first before going through any other pool or standard procedures for other projects not being funded in their respective categories.

 Housing for Veterans will be limited to one project per geographic/USDA set-aside.